KhondokerIslam/KhondokerIslam.github.io/_pages/about.md

 Research Interests
 ======
 I’m broadly interested in Natural Language Processing.
-They are specifically, but not limited to, as the following:
+They are specifically, but not limited to, as follows:
 * **Social Media Texts (i.e., noisy and/or informal texts)**
 * **Low Resource Languages**
 * **Multilingual Models**